jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: If Lilith has an [M41A Pulse Rifle](http://vs.tcgbrowser.com/images/cards/big/ALN-023.jpg) equipped and uses the **M-40 Grenade** to stun and KO a character, she gains a Health?

-A: No, Her trigger requires a KO AND surviving.
+A: No, her trigger requires a KO AND surviving.
 This means it can ONLY happen as a result of combat.

+^(Source: FB Post - Chad Daniel)

 # [Living Tribunal](http://vs.tcgbrowser.com/images/cards/big/GAL-017.jpg)
 *Set: Galactic Guardians*